braver/programmingfonts/blog.md

 > "Terminus Font is a clean, fixed width bitmap font, designed for long (8 and more hours per day) work with computers.
 Version 4.39 contains 891 characters, covers about 120 language sets and supports ISO8859-1/2/5/7/9/13/15/16, Paratype-PT154/PT254, KOI8-R/U/E/F, Esperanto, many IBM, Windows and Macintosh code pages, as well as the IBM VGA, vt100 and xterm pseudographic characters."

 Terminus is a very complete bitmap font, with very clean and clear rendering at a number of sizes.
 It's coverage is impressive, and even features a bold weight.
 The zero is slahed to set it apart.
+Sadly the links on the sourceforge site are broken.

 bitmap, free, sans